tomwhross/pdb-tutorial/README.md

 5
 ```

-Since the length is _only_ 5 items, we could iterate through the loop by calling `next` 6 times, but let's say there were 50 items to iterate over, or even 10,000!A better option would be to set a break point and then `continue` to that break point instead.
+Since the length is _only_ 5 items, we could iterate through the loop by calling `next` 5 times, but let's say there were 50 items to iterate over, or even 10,000!
+A better option would be to set a break point and then `continue` to that break point instead.

 #### 4. `b(reak)` a.k.a I don't want to type `n` anymore